nebulab/edgeguides/cookbook/graphql-api.md

 We can see how the payment information has been associated to the returned order.

+{% hint style="danger" %}
+In most cases, it's better not to deal with such sensitive information as credit card numbers directly in your store.
+There're extensions to integrate third-party payment systems, like [solidus\_stripe](https://github.com/solidusio/solidus\_stripe) or [solidus\_square](https://github.com/nebulab/solidus\_square).
+If you do need to create your custom payment system, please check out our [payments section](../advanced-solidus/payments-and-refunds.md), and don't forget to ensure [PCI compliance](https://www.pcisecuritystandards.org).
+{% endhint %}

 ### Checkout 4 - Confirm order

 We still need to confirm our order.
 As in the previous states, we need to tell the system that we're ready for the next step: